 Today, physicians have many ways to make sure their patients are as comfortable as possible during surgery or procedures for diagnosing medical conditions.
 One common type of pain control is called sedation, which relaxes you and sometimes makes you fall asleep.
-Sedation, also known as monitored anesthesia care, conscious sedation or twilight sedation, typically is used for minor surgeries or shorter, less complex procedures when an injection of local anesthetic isn’t sufficient but deeper general anesthesia isn’t necessary.
+Sedation, also known as monitored anesthesia care, conscious sedation, or twilight sedation, typically is used for minor surgeries or for shorter, less complex procedures, when an injection of local anesthetic isn’t sufficient but deeper general anesthesia isn’t necessary.
 These procedures might include some types of biopsies or involve the use of a scope to examine the throat or colon to find and treat medical conditions such as cancer.

 An analgesic is a medication used to achieve analgesia, or pain relief, and is often combined with sedation.
-Procedures using sedation and analgesics may be performed in a hospital or in an outpatient setting, such as a same-day surgery center, your physician’s office or a dentist’s office.
+Procedures using sedation and analgesics may be performed in a hospital or in an outpatient setting, such as a same-day surgery center, your physician’s office, or a dentist’s office.

-Sedation and analgesics usually are provided through an IV placed in a vein.
+Sedation and analgesics are usually provided through an IV placed in a vein.
 Depending on the procedure, the level of sedation may range from minimal (you’ll feel drowsy but able to talk) to deep (you probably won’t remember the procedure).
 Moderate or deep sedation may slow your breathing, and in some cases, you may be given oxygen.
 Analgesia may also contribute to drowsiness.
 But even with deep sedation, you won’t be unconscious, as you would be with general anesthesia.

 Even with deep sedation, you won’t be unconscious, as you would be with general anesthesia.

 Most patients wake up quickly once the procedure is over and the medications are stopped.
-Possible side effects include headache, nausea and drowsiness, but you will likely experience fewer effects than you would from general anesthesia — and you’ll probably recover faster and go home sooner.
+Possible side effects include headache, nausea, and drowsiness, but you will likely experience fewer effects than you would from general anesthesia — and you’ll probably recover faster and go home sooner.

 Sometimes IV sedation and analgesics will be combined with other types of pain control — such as local anesthesia, which involves one or more injections to numb a small area of the body, or regional anesthesia, which numbs a larger part of the body, such as from the waist down.

 The level of sedation a patient experiences depends on several factors, including the type of procedure you’re having and how your body responds to anesthesia.
-Your age, medical condition and health habits may also affect the type of anesthesia you’ll receive.
+Your age, medical condition, and health habits may also affect the type of anesthesia you’ll receive.
 Regardless of the level of sedation, it’s important that a physician anesthesiologist be involved in your anesthesia care.
-A physician anesthesiologist is a medical doctor who specializes in anesthesia, pain management and critical care medicine.
+A physician anesthesiologist is a medical doctor who specializes in anesthesia, pain management, and critical care medicine.

 The main levels of sedation are: